Comprehensive Overview of the eiConsole (IDE)

 Continuing to the next stage, you may select the Source Transform stage:

 If no Formats are defined, you’ll need to add a new one.
 It’s a good idea to add a Format for any new kind of transformation you may be doing.
-If you’re doing no kind of transformation, and simply intend to receive information from a Source and relay it as-is, create a Format with a name like Relay and use that going forward for all such tasks.
+If you’re doing no transformation and intend to receive information from a Source and relay it as-is, create a Format with a name like Relay and use that going forward for all such tasks.
 We’ll do this for our example.

 Create a Format called Relay by pressing the Add Format button:

-After you create a new Format, it should automatically be selected from the list box for you.
-The configuration panel view will also change:
+After you create a new Format, it should automatically be selected from the list box.
+The configuration panel view will also change.

-There are three tabs available in the Source Transform stage, including Format Info, Transformation, and Forking.
+Three tabs are available in the Source Transform stage: Format Info, Transformation, and Forking.

-Forking provides module selection and configuration to perform transaction forking, which is an advanced feature covered in another document.
+Forking provides module selection and configuration to perform transaction forking, an advanced feature covered in another document.

 We’ll focus on the default tab, Transformation.

 Each Source Transform has two internal stages, shown on the left and right in the above image.
 The first stage is for a Transformation module.
-These are selected in the same fashion as Listeners and Processors via a list box.
+These are selected similarly to Listeners and Processors via a list box.
 After one is selected, the panel beneath will fill with configuration tabs and items are dictated by the module.
 A Transformation module’s purpose is to take data that is not in XML and to get it there.
-This can include Microsoft Excel documents, flat/character-delimited data, name/value pairs, and so on.
-Some of these modules, such as the Delimited and Fixed-Width File one, have their own applications and configuration tools.
+This includes Microsoft Excel documents, flat/character-delimited data, name/value pairs, etc. Some modules, such as the Delimited and Fixed-Width File, have their own applications and configuration tools.
 These are not covered in this document – you should refer to that module or application’s information.

 The other side of the Source Transform configuration is used for specifying an XSLT transform (or bypassing the process) and for opening PilotFish Technology’s bundled XSLT editor, the Data Mapper, for editing or creating XSLT transformations.
 You may browse for an existing XSLT transformation, as well.
-The Data Mapper is an extremely powerful and useful tool, though it is covered in a separate document.
+The Data Mapper is a potent and useful tool, though it is covered in a separate document.

 The fourth and next stage, the Route stage, is not tied to any particular Source or Target.
 It is universal across the entire Route, and all transactions are routed through it (hence its name).
 Selecting the Route stage will raise a configuration panel similar to those you have seen before:

-There are four tabs governing the configuration of the Route stage (which is functional in its default stage).
+Four tabs govern the configuration of the Route stage (which is functional in its default stage).
 The first is the General tab, shown below:

 The Route Panel General Tab specifies generic route options for the current interface.
-This is effectively performed via three subpanels – Route Settings, which specifies general information and options, and Route Metadata, which just allows the user to append non-functional information to the route, and Pool Configuration, which allows the user to specify a pool for the route.
+This is effectively performed via three subpanels – Route Settings, which specifies general information and options; Route Metadata, which allows the user to append non-functional information to the route; and Pool Configuration, which allows the user to specify a pool for the route.

 The Debug Trace Settings allow the user to enable or disable debug tracing.
 Enabling debug tracing allows for the creation of logs containing traces, errors and exceptions from the eiConsole.
-There is a slight reduction in performance upon enabling this feature, but it allows for the isolation and detection of errors and assists with the quick resolution of any problems that may be encountered.
+There is a slight reduction in performance upon enabling this feature.
+Still, it allows for the isolation and detection of errors and assists with quickly resolving any problems that may be encountered.